AlgoMaster Logo

 Intuition

-Instead of decomposing the rotation into transpose + reverse, we can rotate elements directly.
-The key observation is that every element is part of a cycle of four: rotating the matrix moves element A to B's position, B to C's, C to D's, and D back to A's.
+Instead of decomposing the rotation into transpose plus reverse, move elements directly.
+Every element belongs to a cycle of four: the rotation sends element A to B's position, B to C's, C to D's, and D back to A's.
+The four positions in each cycle are the same distance from the center, one on each side of the matrix.

-Think of the matrix as concentric square layers, like the rings of an onion.
-The outermost layer is the border elements, the next layer is one step inward, and so on.
-For each layer, we walk along the top edge and perform a four-way swap for each position.
+The matrix is a set of concentric square layers.
+The outermost layer is the border, the next layer is one ring inward, and so on.
+For each layer, walk along the top edge and perform one four-way swap per position.

 For a position (top, left + i) on the top edge of a layer: